elonen/clapshot/README.md

 - **Nginx Web Server** – SSL reverse proxy between Client and Server + static asset delivery for browser.
 Also routes session auth to Authentication Proxy.
 - **Authentication Proxy** – Any auxilliary HTTP daemon that authenticates users and return a **user id** and **username** in HTTP headers.
 In the demo, this is `/var/www/.htpasswd` + [PHP htadmin](https://github.com/soster/htadmin), but you can also use combinations like [Okta](https://www.okta.com/) + [Vouch](https://github.com/vouch/vouch-proxy) + [LDAP Authz Proxy](https://github.com/elonen/ldap_authz_proxy) or something equally advanced.

-- **Sqlite DB** – Stores video metadata, comments, user messages etc. Both Clapshot Server and Organizer(s) access this.
+- **Sqlite DB** – Stores metadata, comments, user messages etc. Both Clapshot Server and Organizer(s) access this.
 This is just a file, not a daemon.
-- **ffmpeg** and **mediainfo** – Clapshot Server processes video files with commands.
+- **ffmpeg** and **mediainfo** – Clapshot Server processes media files with these commands.
-- **File System** – Video files, HTML, JavaScript, CSS, thumbnail images etc, also `clapshot.sqlite`.
+- **File System** – Media files, HTML, JavaScript, CSS, thumbnail images etc, also `clapshot.sqlite`.

 See [sequence diagram](doc/generated/open-frontpage-process.svg) for details on how these interact when a user opens the main page.